IADesai/Cycle-Pricing-App/README.md

 # Testing

+EXPLAIN WHY WE DID A NEW APP FOR TESTING
 The created dash app was tested using the pytest library and Selenium.
-The following x number of tests were created:
+The following x number of tests were created, each of which are explained ind etail using the GIVEN-WHEN-THEN Approach in the `test_app.py` code.

  ### Test functions 1
  - The function called `test_cycle001_h1_text_equals(dash_duo, app)` aims to test if element header 1 (H1) equals the text TFL Cycle Hire Pricing.